Data mesh: Principles

 In addition to these principles, Dehghani writes that the data products created by each domain team should be discoverable, addressable, trustworthy, possess self-describing semantics and syntax, be interoperable, secure, and governed by global standards and access controls.
 In other words, the data should be treated as a product that is ready to use and reliable.

+In practice

+After its introduction in 2019 multiple companies started to implement a data mesh and share their experiences.
+Challenges (C) and best practices (BP) for practitioners, include: